OpenE2140/OpenE2140/README.md

 ## Game assets

 This project does not include any libre assets and original game files are required to run this project.
-You can acquire required assets from the following websites:
+You can acquire required assets by buying Earth 2140 on any of the following websites:

 - [Earth 2140 Trilogy (GOG)](https://www.gog.com/game/earth_2140_trilogy)
 - [Earth 2140 (Steam)](https://store.steampowered.com/app/253860/Earth_2140/)